firefly-engineering/src/README.md

 1. Create a new directory with your project name
 2. Add a `BUCK` file with your `rust_binary` or `rust_library` target
 3. Add your Rust source files
 4. Build with `buck2 build //your-project-name`

+To add a new Go project:

+1. Create a new directory with your project name
+2. Add a `BUCK` file with your `go_binary` or `go_library` target
+3. Add your Go source files
+4. Build with `buck2 build //your-project-name`

 ## Environment